pdimens/pdimens.github.io/content/posts/structuretutorial.md

 ## Background

 Structure is a brilliant intellectual work.
-Structure also sucks in terms of user friendliness.
+Structure is also not user-friendly.
+In fact, one might go so far as to say it's sometimes user-hostile.

-**Why it sucks**
+**User hostility**

 - extremely unforgiving input file parsing
 - [manual is not terribly user friendly](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/structure_doc.pdf)